aaronpeikert/StenoGraphs.jl/docs/src/README.md

 ```@example mod
 using StenoGraphs #hide
-struct Weight <: Modifier
+struct Weight <: EdgeModifier
     w::Number
 end
 ```

-A modifier can be directly applied to edges:
+An  `EdgeModifier` can be directly applied to edges:

 ```@example mod
 @StenoGraph (a → b) * Weight(1)
 ```

-Multiplying a `Node` with a `Modifier` leads to a `ModifyingNode`.
+Multiplying a `Node` with an `EdgeModifier` leads to a `ModifyingNode`.

 ```@example mod
 :b * Weight(1)